Sung-Huan/ANNOgesic/docs/source/test_case.rst

     NC_test.1	NC_000915.1	t	6	-	deletion			YYYYYY
     test_case2	NC_000915.1	-	6	g	insertion	SAOUHSC_00132

 You can see the new strain will be NC_test.1 and test_case2.
-Although there are four fasta files in ``ANNOgesic/input/reference/fasta``, we just modify two of them.
-Therefore, there will be only two fasta files in ``ANNOgesic/output/target/fasta``, too.
+Therefore, there will be two fasta files in ``ANNOgesic/output/target/fasta``.

 Now, let's try it